DoctorMcKay/node-steam-user/README.md

 `getOwnedApps(true)` is the same as `getOwnedApps({excludeShared: true})`.
 This usage is deprecated and will be removed in a future release.

-Omitting the `filter` argument is the same as passing `{excludeFree: false, excludeShared: false, excludeExpiring: false}` (which is also the same as passing an empty object).

-If you pass a function to `filter`, it will be called for each license in your account.
-The `element` argument will be an object of type [Proto_CMsgClientLicenseList_License](https://github.com/DoctorMcKay/node-steam-user/blob/9312326c34fed69a2ea6c4102ed25e3073f0516d/protobufs/generated/_types.js#L9755-L9775).
-Please note that when you specify a custom filter function, expired licenses (e.g. past free weekends) will be sent to your filter function as candidates for inclusion, but these licenses are filtered out in all other cases.
-You can determine if a license is expired by checking `if (license.flags & SteamUser.ELicenseFlags.Expired)`.

 The output of this function will contain all AppIDs that are present in at least one license that was not filtered out.
 For example, if you previously activated a free on demand package for Spacewar but later activated a retail CD key for the same, it will be included if you pass `{excludeFree: true}` as your filter since you own it both via a free package